Pilot-in/PiloPress/README.md

 ### Templating

 To display the content of your post, you have to use the following function : `the_pip_content()` or `echo get_pip_content()` .

+### Styles settings Import/Export

+Go to `Custom Fields > Tools`, you have two new tools to import and export your styles settings.

 ## Available hooks